fuse-open/sublime-plugin/README.md

 How to install on Mac OS X
 =================
-Fuse will install the plugin on demand, so the steps below arenot neccessary in normal circumstances.
+Fuse will install the plugin on demand, so the steps below are not neccessary in normal circumstances.

 NOTE: The automatically installer does not work if you have installed the plugin manually